dbro/csvquote/README.md

 Implementations
 ---------------

-In order to learn different programming languages, I rewrote this program into a few different languages:
+In order to learn different programming languages, I wrote versions of this program in

-    python
+* python
-    go
+* go
-    awk (partial implementation, no command line flag parsing)
+* awk (partial implementation, no command line flag parsing, no header listing)

 In terms of speed, the go code is fastest and the python code is slowest.
-In my tests with a large CSV file, the python script takes 60 times longer to run than the go program.
-The awk script takes about 8 times longer to run than go.
+In my tests with a large CSV file, the python script takes 70 times longer to run than the go program.
+The awk script takes about 10 times longer to run than go.

 Known limitations
 -----------------